slashdevslashurandom/gxter/README.md

   of lines, whereas offset-based ordering shows related lines closer to each other.

+- `-o`, `--output` (argument: file name): When decompiling, output the resulting data into a TOML file specified by the argument's value, instead of on screen.
+  When compiling, save the GXT file under the following file name.

+The first parameter that doesn't fit these will be interpreted as the input file name.

 ## Text File Format

 The program currently supports the North American and Western European releases of GTA 3, Vice City and San Andreas.
-Strings in files will be read according to the character tables built into the program.
+Strings in files will be read and written according to the character tables built into the program.
 Support for custom tables (to be used with, say, Japanese or Russian translations of the games) is to be added in the future.

-The text format is using TOML and has the following structure:
+The text format is using TOML as a base and has the following structure:
 ```
 format = "format"